YoWASP/runtime-js/README.md

 YoWASP JavaScript runtime
 =========================

 This package is an internal support package for the [YoWASP project][yowasp].
 It handles interfacing with the [WebAssembly][] runtime and the supported execution environments (Node.js and the browser).
-Do not depend on this package in your own code.
+If you are writing code that is not part of the YoWASP project, you should only use functions from the `@yowasp/runtime/util` module.

 [webassembly]: https://webassembly.org/
 [yowasp]: https://yowasp.github.io/